BobBuildTool/bob/doc/installation.rst

 .. attention::
    The ``pip install -e .`` resp. ``python3 setup.py develop`` commands do *not* work for Bob.
-The problem is that these installtion variants are only really working for pure python projects.
+The problem is that these installation variants are only really working for pure python projects.
 In contrast to that Bob comes with manpages and C helper applets that are not built by these commands.